Maharaja Gemunu: Synopsis

+Years later, Nandimithra, now a seasoned warrior, speaks to Prince Gamini and his younger brother Prince Tissa, about how his current situation came to be.
+He is now a leader of a Angampora team himself, and has been guarding the Jaya Sri Maha Bodhi for years, efficiently defeating and killing whoever came to harm the sacred Bodhi.
+Gamini speaks of how Buddhism is a religion that does not condone any form of killing, even enemies.
+Nandimithra replies by saying he is willing to give up his own chance at attaining Nirvana in order to protect Buddhism in the country so that others may attain it in peace.
+Amazed by these words, Gamini fondly speaks of how his own mother taught him the same way of thinking.

+Murdering of innocent civilians under the claim that they are Prince Gamini’s spies, has been going on for a long time, by King Elara.
+Details of these killings reach the palace.
+They anger and sadden Gamini, and he expresses frustration at his father, King Kavantissa for remaining passive and not initiating a war.

+Kavantissa, speaks to his council about all he learnt about King Elara.

 King Elara is a former soldier and spy under King Kharawela of Kalinga, who rules the Southern Kingdoms of India during the second century BC.
 Elara arrives at Lankadveepa, in the guise of an overseas naval chief, in order to threaten the prosperity of the Kingdom.
 Elara is victorious against the Kingdom of Rajarata, having killed King Asela.
 However, he is not satisfied with his victory because the kingdom of Ruhuna continues to be independent and he is haunted by a prophecy inscribed by King Devanampiyatissa.

 Bhattara, an advisor to Elara, found the inscribed prophecy which alluded to a King named Gamani Abhaya (Dutu Gemunu) who would later secure the Kingdom of Rajarata and build a massive pagoda (dageba) at its center.
 Bhattara and Elara scheme against the prophecy.

 King Gamani Abhaya deploys strategies to overcome the tactics of Elara and vanquish him.
 However, because of his spiritual ideology, he does not allow his people to forget the humanity that was rooted within the enemy.
 This act universalizes King Gamani's profound humanity.